Pop quiz: Do you know more about driving and safe driving tips than Indy race car driver Johnny Unser of the Unser Racing Family?

 Spend the extra time and energy to properly secure your dog, cat, gerbil or other animals in the back seat of your car.
 Your car’s Lower Anchor and Tether for Children (LATCH) system, secures infant and child car seats, can be used for pet carriers as well.
 If you are not familiar with the system, check the car’s owner’s manual for where to find and how to use them.

 18. Take Extra Care Around Tractor Trailer Trucks

 Professional truck driver Billy Manas of New Paltz, New York, says many drivers of cars or RVs pass tractor trailers and then quickly cut in front of them.

 “A semi needs 500 feet to stop at highway speeds,” he says.
 “If, God forbid, you blow a tire or a deer jets out from the brush or just about anything happens where a car driver needs to make a sudden stop, they will never survive with a truck so close to them.
 Give trucks space.”

 And don’t pull out in front of trucks unless you have plenty of space.
 Again, trucks can’t stop quickly, and when they do, it is perilous.

-In the summer your car is at an increased risk of overheating.
 Your gauge should always be somewhere between “C” and “H” when your car is running, says Josh Hostetler, Course Content Supervisor, Aceable.